Patryk0494/budzetometr/README.md

 # budzetometr
-This application when you can monitoring of revenues and expenses by adding amount of income and outcome.
+It is an application wher you can monitoring of revenues and expenses by adding amount of income and outcome.
 It's saved state in local storage and calculate the balance sheet.

 Stack i'm using in this application:
   - Vanilla JavaScript